 An all-star alumni band lead by Robert Stacke ’71, Ph.D. will keep things rock’in, alumi will assist with background music, and The Augsburg Choir and choral alums will all perform during the program – including Leland Sateren’s Look to this Day.
 Purchase your tickets today.

 Saturday – 10:30 a.m., Homecoming Chapel

 The Riverside Singers, Cedar Singers & Centennial Singers will all participate in morning worship – Don’t miss out!

 Saturday – 4 p.m., Collage Concert

-Join the Augsburg Concert Band, the Augsburg Orchestra, and The Augsburg Choir for a joint performance celebrating Homecoming and the 150th!
+Join the Augsburg Concert Band (performing a world premiere of a new work by alum Brendan Anderson), the Augsburg Orchestra, and The Augsburg Choir for a joint performance celebrating Homecoming and the 150th!

 Nordic Chamber Recital